kishore07062005/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+Step 1:
-1. Define the package as scipy.linalg import lu.
+Define the package as scipy.linalg import lu.
+Step 2:
-2.Get input from user and print L and U matrix by 'print' .
+Get input from user and print L and U matrix by 'print' .
+Step 3:
-3.Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
+Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
+Step 4:
-4.Print the variable 'X'
+Print the variable 'X'

 ## Program:
 (i) To find the L and U matrix
 ```
 /*
 Program to find the L and U matrix.
-Developed by: Rahul M R
+Developed by: KISHORE M
-RegisterNumber: 2305003005
+RegisterNumber: 2305002012
 */
 import numpy as np
 from scipy.linalg import lu